SergiCoder/radio_stations/README.md

 - Consistent error handling
 - Comprehensive documentation

+## Acknowledgments

+This project would not be possible without the following:

+- [Radio Browser API](https://www.radio-browser.info/) - A free API for internet radio stations
+- [Flutter](https://flutter.dev/) - The UI framework for building beautiful, natively compiled applications
+- All the amazing packages in the Flutter ecosystem that make development easier and more efficient

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.